-Could we sell our house, buy a boat and find a way earn an income while sailing around the world?!
-And what will our 3 year old daughter think of all this?
+Could we sell our house, buy a boat and find a way to earn an income while sailing around the world?!
+And what will our 3-year-old daughter think of all this?

-She introduced herself, explained that she had a viewing booked for Monday to see our house.
-She was doing a drive by.
+She introduced herself and explained that she had a viewing booked for Monday to see our house.
+She was doing a drive-by.
 Apparently, the agent rang her as soon as he saw our house knowing it might be a perfect fit.

 She agreed to buy the house within two days of seeing it.